Strictly speaking, you do not need an attorney for a Social Security disability appeal – you can file and go through the process alone.

 - You did not provide an original copy of your birth certificate or proof of citizenship.

-An attorney with our firm can review your initial application and determine why the SSA denied your benefits.
-We can help you correct mistakes and fill in gaps in your medical records, work history, and financial documentation.
+An attorney with our firm can review your initial application and decision letter and determine why the SSA denied your benefits.
+We can correct mistakes and fill in gaps in your medical records, work history, and financial documentation and prepare your appeals.

-To be eligible for disability benefits of any kind, you must have a qualifying medical condition.
-The SSA lists qualifying disabilities in the Blue Book, which include but are not limited to:
+To be eligible for disability benefits from the SSA, you must have a qualifying medical condition.
+The federal agency lists qualifying disabilities in its Blue Book, which includes but is not limited to:

 - Chronic heart disease